shogun-toolbox/shogun/doc/readme/INTERFACES.md

 ### Provided Examples
 Stand-alone, executable code for all interface examples on our website (and more) can be generated locally, see [INSTALL.md](INSTALL.md).
-As the examples load data files, they requires the `shogun-data` submodule to be checked out.
+As the examples load data files, they require the `shogun-data` submodule to be checked out.

 All examples should be run in the respective folder they are located in, for example (assuming that all described variables are set)